Matssim/Live_Project-Appbuilder9000/README.md

             return redirect('DisplayBreweries')

-I also created views/templates that allows the users to search for entries in the database and have them display
+I also created views/templates that allows the users to <a href="https://github.com/Matssim/Live_Project-Appbuilder9000/blob/main/AppBuilder9000/AppBuilder9000/PortlandBreweries/templates/PortlandBreweries/SearchResults.html">search</a> for entries in the database and have them display

     def SearchResults(request):
         query = request.GET.get('q', '')